alexanderschroll/Chip-8/README.md

 Here are only some concepts I learned while writing this emulator:
 - How to disassemble and decode an opcode into instructions a CPU can use.
 - How a CPU can utilise memory, stack, program counters, stack pointers, memory addresses, and registers.
 - How a CPU implements fetch, decode, and execute.
+- Writing and understanding a 8-bit and 16-bit hex dump.

 ## Key Mappings
 This dictionary is organised to resemble the 1977 COSMAC VIP's keyboard which had a 16-key hexadecimal keypad.